 We are lucky enough to be part of a great natural trail system that attracts cyclists from all across the country!

-Stretching over 1,400 km along the Canadian shores of Lake Ontario, Lake Erie, Lake St. Clair, and the Niagara, Detroit and St. Lawrence Rivers, the Great Lakes Waterfront Trail connects 68 communities and more than 405 parks and natural areas.
+Stretching over 3,600 km along the Canadian shores of Lake Ontario, Lake Erie, Lake St. Clair, and the Niagara, Detroit and St. Lawrence Rivers, the Great Lakes Waterfront Trail connects 170 communities, villages and first nations. and close to 1,000 parks and natural areas.
 This includes wetlands, forests and beaches.

 Created to celebrate the Great Lakes waterfronts and reconnect people to the area, the Trail has become a well-loved and used recreation, fitness and active transportation amenity, and a world-renowned tourism attraction.
 It can be enjoyed as part of a quick stroll, or a multi-day adventure.